emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

 `azure_events -% {YYYY.MM}`

-The index pattern in Energy Logserver GUI is:
+The index pattern in ITRS Log Analytics GUI is:

 `azure_events *`